-- Demonstrate capability of handling the 1,000 superimposed events per TPC 'picture'. - Show the feasibility of coping with the expected space charge coming from positively charged ions at Panda like interaction rates including the expected luminosity fluctuations.
+- Show that the required single track and momentum resolution is possible even for forward tracks which deposited charge has to drift through the entire TPC including the deteriorated field region in the forward area. - Demonstrate capability of handling the 1,000 superimposed events per TPC 'picture'. - Show the feasibility of coping with the expected space charge coming from positively charged ions at Panda like interaction rates including the expected luminosity fluctuations.